Got a question? Raise a ticket with our Support team

-If charging VAT creates a significant impact on your business, we’ll consider how we can work with you to mitigate this impact.
-If you activated your account or signed a contract before 1 June 2020 you can provide us with documentation to demonstrate your VAT exempt status, or that your business falls under the VAT registration threshold and we will assess the impact of the VAT charge.
+If charging VAT creates a significant impact on your business, we will consider how we can work with you to mitigate this impact.
+If you activated your account or signed a contract before 1 June 2020, you have been able to provide us with documentation to demonstrate your VAT exempt status, or that your business falls under the VAT registration threshold from the 15 June 2020 to the 1 August 2020 through an online form.
+If you have applied, we are currently assessing the impact of the VAT charge on your business.

 Please keep in mind we will be reviewing all cases before we provide an answer to anyone so you will not be hearing back from us before 15 August 2020.
 We are conscious that this creates uncertainty for you but it enables us to allocate the VAT relief fund to merchants most in need of it.

 If we need any additional documentation than what you have already provided us, we will be reaching out directly to you.

 Yes.
 If your fees are deducted directly from your payouts, a monthly VAT invoice will be available to you in your GoCardless dashboard from September onwards.

 If you normally pay by invoice, a VAT invoice will be sent by email from September onwards.

 VAT invoices include a breakdown of the VAT amount charged.